 2. Lifting light forever.
 A program built around 12–15 rep sets with light dumbbells is a hypertrophy program at best and not a bone density program at all.

 3. Skipping impact entirely.
 Many post-40 clients have been told to avoid jumping.
-For most, that’s wrong — 10 to 20 small jumps two or three times a week are powerful and safe.
-Exceptions: diagnosed osteoporosis or specific orthopedic limitations — then modify with your physician.
+For most, that’s overly cautious — 10 to 20 small jumps two or three times a week are well-tolerated and effective.
+Exceptions: diagnosed osteoporosis or specific orthopedic limitations, which should be modified with a physician.

 4. Judging the plan on a six-month DEXA.
 Bone doesn’t work on that timeline.
-Muscle and strength move first; bone follows, usually visibly at the 18–24 month rescan.
+Muscle and strength move first; bone follows, usually visible at the 18–24 month rescan.

 Frequently Asked Questions